wp-plugins/search-autocomplete/readme.txt

 == Change log ==

+= 2.0.4 - 10 Jun 2013 =
+* Fixed bug with ThemeRoller dropdown generation
+* Fixed bug with Taxonomy searches that left blank titles in the dropdown
+* Add ability to style the matching characters in the dropdown

 = 2.0.2 - 1 Jun 2013 =
 * Fixed bug with saving settings and no post types are selected
 * Added option for disabling plugin styles